sourcegraph/sourcegraph-public-snapshot/doc/cody/explanations/policy.md

 <img src="https://storage.googleapis.com/sourcegraph-assets/docs/images/context/new-policy-saved.png" class="screenshot" alt="policy-saved">

-## Lifecycle of an auto-indexing policy
+## Lifecycle of an embeddings policy

 Once a policy has been created, it is active.
 To deactivate a policy, simply delete it.